Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Profile Search Bar

-The profile search bar is deisgned to help the user quickly and easy search profile where they know the profile name.
+The profile search bar is designed to help the user quickly and easily search profile where they know the profile name.

 **Note** This filter works in combination with all other profile filters.